 *Many thanks to ETI USA for providing me with the Epoxy resin for this project, and Home Depot Canada for providing supplies for the build*

 Start with reclaimed fir cross arms

 Tony works for a hydro company, so on occasion when they have to replace the old poles and cross arms the employees can take the old wood home.
 I didn’t know this until recently, but hydro cross arms are made from solid fir.
 Fir is a soft wood with a beautiful grain and has a slightly redish color.
 They don’t look like much now, but just you wait and see how this turns out.

 Tony cut the cross arms in half on the table saw.
 The cross arms are about four inches square, so that gave us two nice thick boards to work with from each cross arm

 Plane and joint the reclaimed boards

 Next Tony ran the reclaimed fir boards through the jointer so the edges were perfectly square.
 Then we ran them all through the planer several times until they were about an inch and a half thick.

-Arrange the boards
+Arrange the reclaimed wood boards

 We arranged the boards out in the order we thought looked nice, on top of some large clamps.
 Some of the boards were pretty beat up, and they all had holes in them, but that adds to the character of the wood.
 When you make a table or desk top, you want to make sure the end grain goes in the opposite direction of the boards next to it.
 This helps the desk or table top to stay flat and not to curve over time.

-Glue and clamp
+Glue and clamp the desk top